2014 German Grand Prix: Race

 At the start of the race, Nico Rosberg maintained his grid position to lead into the first corner.
 Felipe Massa and Kevin Magnussen got good starts from 3rd and 4th on the grid respectively.
 Massa's start was better than his second-placed teammate Valtteri Bottas's was, but instead of attempting to overtake his teammate Massa decided to back off slightly into the first corner to avoid risking contact.
 However, this left the fast-starting Magnussen with nowhere to go on the inside of turn one and the two collided, flipping over Massa's car and damaging Magnussen's front-right tyre.
 Massa retired from the race, but Magnussen was able to continue – although he dropped down to the back of the field.
 Daniel Ricciardo had to take evasive action to avoid the crash, and dropped down to 14th.
 As a result of the crash the safety car was deployed on the first lap.

 The safety car pulled into the pits at the end of lap two and racing resumed.
 By lap 4 Hamilton had moved up from 20th on the grid to 13th place, while Ricciardo had moved up to 12th, with both drivers attempting to recover from their previous misfortunes.
 On lap 9 Daniil Kvyat attempted to overtake Sergio Pérez around the outside at turn 8, but didn't give the Mexican enough space and contact was made.
 Pérez's car was undamaged, but Kvyat spun off and lost time, though he was still able to continue.
 On lap 13 Hamilton simultaneously overtook both Kimi Räikkönen and Ricciardo on the inside at the hairpin – though he locked a wheel under braking and made slight contact with Räikkönen – to move up to seventh.
+Grosjean retired on lap 27 with a water leak.

 On lap 30, Hamilton made contact with Jenson Button at the hairpin.
 As Button took a wide entry into the corner, Hamilton assumed Button was letting him through (just as he had done at the previous race in Silverstone) and attempted to pass on the inside.
 However, Button was actually taking the wide entry to ensure a better exit, and Hamilton's front wing made contact with Button's sidepod as Button took the corner.
 Hamilton lost some of his front wing endplate, but Button's car was undamaged.
 On the following lap Hamilton made a clean pass on the straight before the hairpin, putting his hand up to apologise to Button as he drove past.
 As a result of the increased tyre wear induced from losing part of his front wing, Hamilton had to switch from a two-stop strategy to a three-stop.